 Beagles are a great breed to get if you have kids.
 They have a charming and friendly nature which makes them ideal for large families.
 Their small size also makes them less intimidating, and kids can manage them on walks and other activities.
 You won’t have to worry about the Beagle overpowering the kids while playing!

 However, it’s important to remember that Beagles are active dogs, so they’ll require a lot of attention and physical activity.
-They’ll be a great companion for kids when they’re playing outdoors and are tolerant with rough play as well!
+They’ll be a great companion for kids when they’re playing outdoors and are tolerant of rough play as well!

 Are Beagles Good With Babies?